How To Set Up SSH Keys To Allow Access To Instances

 If you already have a discovery instance, you can install your SSH key in a number of ways.
 If you are reinstalling your instance, add your public ssh key to the Discovery control panel.

-- Under Instance Information click the pencil icon to the right.
+• Under Instance Information click the pencil icon to the right.

-- Add your SSH key at the bottom and click save
+• Add your SSH key at the bottom and click save.

-Now if you reinstall your instance the ssh key will be set up in your server automatically.
+Now if you reinstall your instance the SSH key will be set up in your server automatically.

-Add SSH Public Key To Exisitng Server
+Add SSH Public Key To Existing Server

 You can add your public key to existing servers by using the ssh-copy-id command.
 So, just specify the location of your public key and the server that you want to install the key on.